1. WHAT ALENDRONIC ACID 70MG TABLETS ARE AND WHAT THEY ARE USED FOR

 - If you are allergic to alendronic acid or any of the other ingredients of this medicine (listed in section 6)

 - If you have certain disorders of the oesophagus (this is also called the gullet and is the tube that connects your mouth with your stomach) such as narrowing of the gullet or difficulty swallowing

 - If your doctor has told you that you have low calcium levels in your blood

 - If you are unable to stand or sit upright for at least 30 minutes at a time.

-Tell your doctor before taking these tablets:
+Talk to your doctor or pharmacist before taking Alendronic Acid 70mg tablets:

 - If you have difficulty or pain when swallowing

 - If you have inflammation of the stomach lining or the duodenum (first section of the small intestine)

 - If you have a stomach ulcer or other digestive problems including bleeding in the stomach